 One of the tools that I learned as I went through the Consoling the Heart of Jesus: A Do-It-Yourself Retreat spiritual practice to help navigate challenging situations was a beautiful breathing exercise.
-Even today, over three years clean of pornography, when feelings of frustration, anger, loneliness, and boredom turn my thoughts to fantasy and masturbation tempts me, I turn to this exercise.
+Even today, over three years clean of my porn addiction, when feelings of frustration, anger, loneliness, and boredom turn my thoughts to fantasy and masturbation tempts me, I turn to this exercise.

 Over the years I have been exposed to many guided breathing exercises but the one presented in the appendix of Consoling the Heart of Jesus: A Do-It-Yourself Retreat has proven to be far more effective in my life.
 Whenever I am in a bad place, if I turn to this tool, within five minutes I find my attitude and my outlook improved.

 To begin, I breathe out fully, almost to the point of feeling empty.
 At that point of emptiness, I share my situation with Jesus in prayer.
 When my body tells me that I need oxygen, I breathe in a satisfying deep breath.
 As I breathe in, I ponder all of the wonderful provisions God has blessed me with over the years.
 Lastly, I breathe out again.
 As I do so, I offer prayers of thanksgiving to God for all that He has done for me.
 I repeat this pattern of deep breathing and prayer for up to five minutes.